-For installation purposes, the company highly recommends hiring an auto-electrician.
+For installation purposes of the Garmin BC 30 backup camera, the company highly recommends hiring an auto-electrician.
 However, if you are a DIY enthusiast, then you might be able to take on this task on your own.
 You would have to be mentally prepared for drilling into the body of your car.

-Some of the basic tools you’ll need to include are mentioned in the following list:
+Some of the basic tools you’ll need during the installation process are: